-Statistical analysis was performed with SPPS® 27 program.
-Continuous variables that were normally distributed are presented as mean±standard deviation, while non-normally distributed as median (interquartile range - IQR).
-Comparisons of study characteristics between different groups of patients were performed using unpaired t-test or Wilcoxon Signed Rank Test as appropriate for 2 groups.
-Comparison of continuous variable between 3 or more groups were done by ANOVA or Kruskal-Wallis as appropriate.
-Categorical variables were compared by using chi-square test as appropriate.
-To test for independent predictors of the composite clinical endpoint we used cox survival models.
-Kaplan-Meier curves for the survival time free from the composite clinical endpoint were constructed with strata; a two-tailed p-value <0.05 as statically significant was considered.
+Statistical analysis was performed with the SPPS® 27 program (IBM, Armonk, NY, USA).
+Continuous variables that were normally distributed are presented as mean ± standard deviation, while non-normally distributed as median (interquartile range).
+Comparisons of study characteristics between different groups of patients were performed using unpaired t-test or Wilcoxon signed rank test as appropriate for two groups.
+Comparison of continuous variables between three or more groups was done by analysis of variance or Kruskal-Wallis as appropriate.
+Categorical variables were compared by using the chi-square test as appropriate.
+To test for independent predictors of the composite clinical endpoint we used Cox survival models.
+Kaplan-Meier curves for the survival time free from the composite clinical endpoint were constructed with strata; a two-tailed p<0.05 was considered statically significant.